HAL Prachand

 The HAL Prachand (lit.
 'Fierce/Intense') is an Indian multi-role light attack helicopter designed and manufactured by Hindustan Aeronautics Limited (HAL) under Project Light Combat Helicopter (LCH).
 It has been ordered by the Indian Air Force (IAF) and the Indian Army's Aviation Corps (AAC).
 On 3 October 2022, the LCH was formally inducted into the IAF and was officially named "Prachand".

-The true impetus for the development of the LCH Prachand came in the form of the Kargil War, a conflict fought between India and neighbouring Pakistan in 1999, which revealed the Indian Armed Forces lacked a suitable armed rotorcraft capable of operating unrestricted in the high-altitude theatre.
-Accordingly, both HAL and the Indian Armed Forces commenced exploratory efforts towards the conceptualisation of a combat helicopter to perform in this role.
+The impetus for the development of the LCH Prachand came in the form of the Kargil War, a conflict fought between India and neighbouring Pakistan in 1999, which revealed the Indian Armed Forces lacked a suitable armed rotorcraft capable of operating unrestricted in the high-altitude theatre.
 During 2006, the company announced that it had launched a development programme to produce such a rotorcraft, referred to simply as the LCH or Light Combat Helicopter.
 Originally, the LCH was anticipated to attain initial operating capability (IOC) by December 2010.
 However, development of the type was protracted and subject to several delays, some of which having been attributed to suppliers.

-The LCH Prachand drew extensively on an earlier indigenous helicopter developed and manufactured by HAL, the HAL Dhruv; using this rotorcraft as a starting point has been attributed as significantly reducing the cost of the programme.
-On 29 March 2010, the first LCH prototype performed its maiden flight.
-An extensive test programme, involving a total of four prototypes, was conducted.
-During the course of these tests, the LCH gained the distinction of being the first attack helicopter to land in Siachen, having repeatedly landed at several high altitude helipads, some of which being as high as 13,600 to 15,800 ft.
-During mid-2016, the LCH was recognised as having completed its performance trials, paving way for the certification of its basic configuration.
+The LCH Prachand draws extensively on an earlier indigenous helicopter developed and manufactured by HAL, the HAL Dhruv; using this rotorcraft as a starting point has been attributed as significantly reducing the cost of the programme.